Adsum Insights Blog

 I am sure there are many organizations that don't care if their leaders are spending time teaching the next generation of leaders or not.
 As mentioned in Part 3, the dearth of companies doing any, let alone regular After Action Reviews belies any clam they might try to make that organizational learning is a priority.

-But some organizations do want to create a leadership system where leaders are spending more of their time teaching the next generation of up and coming leaders.
-Part 5 will address what organizations can do to nudge the culture in this direction.
+But some organizations do want to create a leadership system where leaders are spending more of their time teaching.
+Part 5 will address what organizations can do to steer their norms in this direction.

 But I hope you can see there are barriers that motivated leaders can remove and steps they can take to teach more, whether their organizations care or not.